blvdgroup/guidelines/frameworks/react/README.md

 #### Avoid `.bind(this)`

-You should avoid use `.bind(this)` when binding functions to component context!
+Don't use `.bind(this)` when binding functions to component context!
 This can (and should) be replaced by ES6 arrow functions.

 ```jsx
 // Bad example